-Building and growing a successful RIA firm takes more than just financial expertise—it requires a strong marketing foundation.
-Advisory firms with a written marketing plan acquired 67% more new clients and 68% more new client assets in 2024, according to Schwab’s 2025 RIA Benchmarking Study.
-For newer or smaller firms, limited time and tight budgets can make it especially challenging to stand out.
+Building and growing a successful RIA firm takes more than just financial expertise; it also requires a strong marketing foundation.
+Advisory firms with a written marketing plan acquired 67% more new clients and 68% more new client assets in 2024, according to Schwab’s 2025 RIA Benchmarking Study.1 For newer or smaller firms, limited time and tight budgets can make it especially challenging to stand out.
 That’s why having a well-crafted RIA marketing plan is essential.
 The right strategy can help you attract and retain clients, while making the most of your resources and driving sustainable growth.

 SmartAsset’s Advisor Marketing Platform (AMP) offers financial advisors services like client lead generation, automated marketing and more.
 Learn about SmartAsset AMP today.